Frequently Asked Questions

 Please contact your agent to report a claim.
-If you are unable to reach your agent, you may call our office to report the claim:and use extension 450.
+If you are unable to reach your agent, you may call our office to report the claim:and press 1.

 Disclaimer: These FAQs do not replace or override the wording in your policy.
 You should read your dec page and policy for specific policy provisions, limitations and exclusions.
 For a complete explanation of coverages, please consult one of our licensed agents.